Princess Margaretha of Sweden: Marriage and family

-On 22 May 1919, at the Storkyrkan, Stockholm, she was married to Prince Axel of Denmark, her maternal first cousin once removed.
+On 22 May 1919, 19-year-old Princess Margaretha was married to Prince Axel of Denmark.
+Prince Axel was her maternal first cousin once removed and was the son of Prince Valdemar of Denmark and Princess Marie of Orléans.
+The wedding was celebrated with great festivities at the Storkyrkan, in Stockholm.
+It was the first royal wedding of a princess in Sweden in 50 years and attracted a great deal of attention.
 The marriage was a love match; her mother remarked that the couple were so much in love that they could not be left alone in a furnished room.
-Her wedding was celebrated with great festivities in Stockholm.